 Salmon, sea trout and brown trout in Devon

-Fishing Breaks offer sea trout, salmon and brown trout fly fishing in Devon.
+Fishing Breaks offers sea trout, salmon and brown trout fly fishing in Devon.

-The briefest glance at the county map immediately tells you two things about Devon: the first are the vast empty spaces of Dartmoor and Exmoor.
-The second is the huge number of rivers and for the fly fisherman both these facts are important.
+The briefest glance at the county map immediately reveals two things about Devon: the first is the vast empty spaces of Dartmoor and Exmoor; the second is the huge number of rivers.
+For the fly fisherman both these facts are important.

-The many, many miles of water means an angler can easily go a whole day without the sight of another person, let alone another fisher and once you get away from the well known ‘hot spots’ many parts of even the most prestigious rivers are barely fished.
+The many, many miles of water means an angler can easily go a whole day without catching sight of another person, let alone another fisher, and once you get away from the well known ‘hot spots’ many parts of even the most prestigious rivers are barely fished.

-As you are travelling further west the dominance of the brown trout as the primary game species lessens, with salmon and sea trout becoming equally important.
-But one of the magical things about the Devon rivers is that you have the chance for all three; you can quietly venture upon a pool where the little brownies peck away on the surface, the sea trout buzz around like silver jets whilst the dark, torpedo shadows of the salmon wait at the tail of the pool.
+As you travel west the dominance of the brown trout as the primary game species lessens, with salmon and sea trout becoming equally important.
+But one of the magical things about the Devon rivers is that you have the chance for all three; you can quietly venture upon a pool where the little brownies peck away on the surface, the sea trout buzz around like silver jets while the dark, torpedo shadows of the salmon wait at the tail of the pool.

 trout, but there is plenty more to this West Country county to be discovered